Seaward 25

-The design was built by Hake Yachts of Stuart, Florida starting in 1984, with 600 boats completed before production ended.
+The Seaward 25 is a recreational keelboat built by Hake Yachts of Stuart, Florida starting in 1984, with 600 boats completed before production ended.
 The company later re-located to Largo, Florida, United States and was renamed the Starboard Yacht Company, when they bought out Island Packet Yachts.

 Design

 The Seaward 25 is a recreational keelboat, built predominantly of fiberglass.
 It has a fractional sloop rig with aluminum spars.
 The hull has plumb stem and a plumb transom, with a transom-hung rudder controlled by a wheel and a fixed fin keel.
 It displaces 3600 lb and carries 1200 lb of ballast.

 The boat has a draft of 2.08 ft with the standard shoal draft keel fitted or 4.17 ft with the deep "bluewater" keel.

 The boat may be optionally fitted with a Japanese Yanmar 1 GM10 or Westerbeke 20B diesel inboard engine or a small outboard motor for docking and maneuvering.